Skip to content ↓

 Special Needs

 Welcome to the SEND department home page.
-Our SENCo is Mrs A McCafferty who can be contacted on 020 8907 8828.
+Our SENCo is Mr Byrne who can be contacted on 020 8907 8828.

 We firmly believe that all children have the ability to learn and should be equally valued whether they have special educational needs or disability or not.
 Inclusion is most likely to be achieved when their diversity is recognised and regarded positively.
 All staff at St Gregory’s have a responsibility for inclusion.